 Yet, that same resource wealth is seen as a curse.
 In too many cases, resource-rich countries are characterized by fragility, conflict, endemic corruption and state capture, with poverty widespread.
 The correlation between resource wealth, poor governance and high levels of corruption has been widely documented and much has been written about the consequences of this relationship for growth and poverty, as well as health, education, and nutrition outcomes.

-Tackling these challenges will require engagement between government, private sector, and citizens.
+Tackling these challenges requires engagement between government, private sector, and citizens.
 However, local stakeholders in resource-rich countries engaged by Results for Development over the last few years consistently note how social contracts in resource-rich areas are fragmented, as reflected in low levels of trust overall and low confidence in the possibility of change.
 In such environments, efforts to promote dialogue are thwarted by a sense that participation is transactional and often used by companies and governments to simply access local resources; corruption and poor governance have in many ways been normalized; and a cycle of persistently low social and economic outcomes is created.

 In this context, initiatives to improve governance in resource-rich countries and beyond have been focused on enhancing transparency, accountability, or participation, mainly through technical solutions, and often with limited attention to local dynamics.
 The subnational level has been particularly overlooked.